NeoCircuit-Studios/NeoCircuit-Linux-Tools/README.md

 # Linux Terminal Tools

-   In WSL, this Terminal App **does not** function.
-Please utilize an Ubuntu/Linux native installation.
+   In WSL, this Terminal App **does not (well)** function.
+Please use an Ubuntu/Linux native installation.

    This straightforward and easy-to-use Bash Terminal app was made specifically for installing stuff without giving you a headache.